Co-signing a Mortgage: What it Means & How it Works

 • Bridging the gap when you know you can afford the repayments but are ineligible for the loan.

-• Gaining approval when you can’t quite afford the repayments, but have parents willing to contribute until you are able to go it alone.
-In this case, a joint borrower sole proprietor mortgage might be better as you will usually have a greater choice of lenders.
+• Gaining approval when you can’t quite afford the repayments but have parents willing to contribute until you can go it alone.
+In this case, a joint borrower sole proprietor mortgage might be better as you usually have a greater choice of lenders.

-• Lowering your loan to value which may give you access to better rates.
+• Lowering your loan to value may give you access to better rates.

 • Getting approved for a mortgage after credit problems.